Postpartum depression in black moms: why is it higher than other women?

 The woman’s first child had been taken into child welfare custody and ended up with her grandfather, Uqdah said.
 The young mother didn’t want that to happen again.

-Screening tools don’t serve everyone well
+Screening tools don’t serve black moms very well

 Another hurdle for women of color comes from the tools clinicians use to screen for postpartum depression.